-Maybe you can consider this Sigma 30mm f1.4 DC DN for Sony E-mount, the practical, bang for the buck and fast lens for Sony APS-C mirrorless camera.
+You can consider the Sigma 30mm f1.4 DC DN for Sony E-mount, the practical, bang for the buck and fast lens for Sony APS-C mirrorless camera.

 Today, I finally bought my 2nd prime lens, the Sigma 30mm F1.4 DC DN for Sony E-mount.
 Bought it for 1000 dhs (around 200$) which is a lot cheaper than the native lens counterpart of it, the Sony 35mm f1.8.
-The Sigma 30mm f1.4 lens is a flexible fixed focal length in my opinion that I can use for everyday usage.
+The Sigma 30mm f1.4 lens is a flexible fixed focal length in my opinion that you can use for everyday usage.
 I choose the 30mm because I like to shoot on the streets and some portraits and it is also very sharp.

-- Faster – can shoot good quality photos in low light situations without too much noise.
+- Faster – Better low light photos without raising too much ISO.

-- Slightly wider (Still depends on your personal preference.)
+- Slightly wider (Still depends on your personal opinion.)

 - Produces some nice bokehsssss.

 The Sigma 30mm f1.4 DC DN lens can be a good choice especially for budget-conscious photographers but wants to achieve better video and photo quality.
-Of course, every lens has their own weaknesses when compared to its Sony native lenses, especially the Sony 35mm F1.8.
+Of course, every lens has their own weaknesses especially when compared to its Sony native lenses, like the Sony 35mm F1.8.
 And these are the flaws I experience on the lens.

 - Slower autofocus

 - Slight noise when autofocusing

 - The manual focus ring is very annoying, absolutely not usable for me.
 (Sigma already fixed this issue with the ver 0.2 firmware update)

 - 2.5x Bigger and Heavier

 - No OSS Stabilization (Optical Steady Shot)

 I can compare it to the 35mm F1.8 because before I bought the Sigma 30mm F1.4 DC DN lens, I tested the Sony 35mm f1.8 for some time, the Sony 35mm f1.8 was really better in terms of size, weight, and autofocus.

 for the sample photos of Sigma 30mm F1.4 below.
 I used Sony a6000 camera.